Prakharjain1211/Operating-System/README.md

 # Operating-System

-This reposiory contains all my Operating System Lab assignments that i have compleated during my 5th semester of Btech.
+This repository contains all my Operating System Lab assignments that i have compleated during my 5th semester of Btech.